bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/optimize-vscode.md.md

 3.  **Is it actively maintained?**

     The *Project Details* section of the extension page gives an overview of the activity of the public Git repo.
-In some cases, an extension may be “done”, so maintenance is not an important consideration.
+In some cases, an extension may be "done”, so maintenance is not an important consideration.

 ![Marktetplace Page Project Details](https://www.freecodecamp.org/news/content/images/2020/10/marketplace-maintenance.png)